hannesdatta/course-dprep/content/docs/modules/week2/_index.md

 {{% laptop %}}

 - View [slides](tutorial/tutorial-inclass.html)
+- Ensure you've completed the setup and tutorials from the ["preparation material" section](/docs/modules/prep)

+## Coaching session
+- Start working on [activity #1](/docs/project/workplan) for the team project

 ## Self-study and activities
 - Improve your knowledge about [Shell/Bash in this Datacamp tutorial](https://www.datacamp.com/courses/introduction-to-shell) (first chapter only, "manipulating files and directories")